dpzxsm/ReactPropTypes-Plugin/README.md

 ## English:

-This is a IDEA plug-in for automatically generates PropTypes code , which currently supports only ES6 code.
-If you need to support ES5, please leave a message in issue.
+This is a JetBrains plug-in that automatically generates PropTypes code for React components, and only supports ES6 code at the moment.
+If you need to support ES5, please leave a message in issue.Compatible with: IntelliJ IDEA, PhpStorm, WebStorm, PyCharm, RubyMine, AppCode, CLion, Gogland, Rider.

 #### Installed
 1. In plugin store search "ReactPropTypes" and install it , this is <a href= https://plugins.jetbrains.com/plugin/10155-reactproptypes>Store Link</a>, Welcome comments.
-2. Click <a href=https://raw.githubusercontent.com/dpzxsm/React-PropTypes-Plugin-IDEA/master/ReactPropTypes.jar>ReactPropTypes.jar</a> to download and open
+2. Click <a href=https://raw.githubusercontent.com/dpzxsm/ReactPropTypes-Plugin-Intellij/master/ReactPropTypes.jar>ReactPropTypes.jar</a> to download and open
-   IDEA Setting/Plugins/Install Plugin from disk to install.
+   Setting/Plugins/Install Plugin from disk to install.

 #### How to use
 1. Select your Component's name